WalletConnect/walletconnect-docs/docs/advanced/security/content-security-policy.md

 :::info

-If you are building on [AppKit](https://docs.walletconnect.com/appkit/overview), you may need to list the RPC endpoints used by blockchain networks you have enabled (e.g. via the [`@wagmi/chains` package](https://wagmi.sh/core/api/chains)) as part of your `connect-src` definition.
+You may need to list the RPC endpoints used by blockchain networks you have enabled (e.g. via the [`@wagmi/chains` package](https://wagmi.sh/core/api/chains)) as part of your `connect-src` definition.

 For a full of list of RPC sources used by `wagmi/viem`, please refer to [Viem's chain definitions](https://github.com/wevm/viem/tree/main/src/chains/definitions).